-I’m often asked by patients and doctors why our stem cell lab doesn’t consider using adipose derived stem cells for orthopedic purposes.
+One of the most common questions asked by asked by patients and doctors alike is why our stem cell lab doesn’t consider using adipose derived stem cells as the primary source of MSC’s for orthopedic purposes.
 After all, it would seem far easier to just take a little fat aspiration in a mini-liposuction procedure rather than performing a bone marrow aspiration (where we derive cells for orthopedic use).
 The problem is that source of adult stem cells is very important to their function.

 Stem cells come in many shapes, sizes, and types.
 Some are more differentiated than others, while some are less differentiated.
 Take for example adipose derived mesenchymal stem cells (MSC’s).
 When these adult stem cells (MSC’s) are compared to bone marrow derived MSC’s for orthopedic uses such as bone or cartilage repair, bone marrow derived MSC’s beat the pants off fat derived stem cells (Vidal et al, Niemeyer et al, Jakobsen et al).
 The reason is that many adult stem cell types are already pre-differentiated down a certain lineage (in this case bone marrow MSC’s are more differentiated down orthopedic lineages such as cartilage and bone).
 Fat derived MSC’s are good at becoming more fat, or assisting the repair of wounds to the dermis or subcutaneous tissues.
 As a result, adipose derived MSC’s are great for cosmetic uses, modulating the inflammatory response, and assisting in the repair of acute nerve injury.
 Is it possible to select MSC’s out of adipose tissue that might be better for orthopedic applications?
 It may be, as a recent paper by Jiang discusses.
 However, you likely still have a fish out of water.